 - Next, contact your Group B suppliers to let them know of the change in plans.
 If any of these suppliers are unable to accommodate your new date, ask them for a referral to a peer in their industry that they trust, who could perhaps help.
 You may lose some deposits here, but hopefully, they will be of a small enough amount that you can manage.

-Please note: If your wedding is due within the next 6 weeks, it would be a good idea to give your guests a courtesy call as soon as possible to let them know the day is being postponed, even before you secure a new date.
+Please note: If your wedding is due within the next 6 weeks, it would be a good idea to give at least some of your guests a courtesy call as soon as possible to inform them of your decision, even before you secure a new date.
 Then you can follow up with the new details once you have them.

 Some final tips to help you get through…